 The Early Bird Catches the Worm

-New recruiters quickly learn that a successful day starts with a well prepared day plan from the day before.
+New recruiters quickly learn that a successful day starts with a well-prepared day plan from the day before.
 The reason for this is that the best time of day to get hold of the strongest candidates is first thing in the morning.
 Knowing who you will be speaking to when you get into the office enables you to prepare for the conversations you might have in advance.

-Once you identify suitable candidates, you must send their CV’s to clients and arrange appointments for telephone and face to face interviews.
-Liaising between candidates and your client’s human resources teams to organise this can be a back and forth process.
+Once you identify suitable candidates, you must send their CVs to clients and arrange appointments for telephone and face-to-face interviews.
+Liaising between candidates and your client’s human resources teams to organise this can be a back-and-forth process.

 It is likely that in the early stages, this part of your role will be handled by a more experienced recruiter while you observe.
 However, as you become more experienced, you will learn a great deal about your clients from these conversations.
 Even so, listening in is a valuable part of your career development which you will learn a great deal from if you pay attention.

 What you will Learn as a Trainee Recruitment Consultant

 As your career progresses, you will learn no end of valuable skills such as: